 If you are a parent or carer navigating the challenging and complex world of Special Educational Needs and Disabilities (S.E.N.D.) in England and would like support to achieve the best educational outcomes for your child or young person, like and follow for advice, information and insight into all things SEND.

-You can also register your interest for the SEND Advocacy Academy - online SEND courses specifically for parents/carers - and receive a free PDF on appeals to the SEND Tribunal - head to the website to find out more.
+You can also register your interest for the SEND Advocacy Academy - online SEND courses specifically for parents/carers - and receive a free PDF on appeals to the SEND Tribunal - links in the comments

 As a lawyer, as well as a SENDParent, I understand what it takes to navigate the SEND system without burning out.
 Because I have been where you are: both professionally and personally.
 And I know first hand just how exhausting it can be to secure the right support for your child.
 But I also know that the results can be life-changing.